Fixed Satellite Service Orbits

 GEO satellites provide a wide fixed coverage area, making them ideal for sending one signal to a large number of stationary antennas.
 There were ## fixed satellite services (FSS) satellites in orbit during 2011, providing DTH video, satellite radio, broadband internet, broadcast video distribution, and corporate network connectivity.
 The dominant providers of international FSS are Intelsat (## satellites), SES (##), Eutelsat (##), and Telesat (##).

 The dominant providers of international fixed satellite services (FSS) are Intelsat, SES, Eutelsat, and Telesat.
-These four companies collectively own nearly half of all GEO commercial communications satellites (## satellites, or ##% of the total), and represented ##% of total FSS market revenues in 2010.
-The remainder of the market is shared by dozens of smaller operators focused on specific services, regions, or individual countries.
+These four companies collectively own nearly half of all GEO commercial communications satellites (125 satellites, or 47% of the total), and represented 49% of total FSS market revenues in 2010.

 GEO satellites provide a wide fixed coverage area, making them ideal for reaching a community of stationary antennas that do not need to track a moving object in space.
 The dominant providers of international fixed satellite services (FSS) are Intelsat, SES, Eutelsat, and Telesat.
 These four companies collectively own slightly more than half of all GEO commercial communications satellites, and represented ##% of total FSS market revenues in 2008.